SERIAL

 Try Vela Sandbox

-PostgreSQL's SERIAL pseudo-type provides a convenient shorthand for creating auto-incrementing integer columns.
-It is commonly used for primary key columns where you want the database to assign unique integer IDs automatically.
-Under the hood, PostgreSQL creates a SEQUENCE object, sets the column default to nextval(), and adds a NOT NULL constraint — all in one step.
+PostgreSQL’s SERIAL pseudo-type provides a convenient shorthand for auto-incrementing integer columns.
+It is most commonly used for primary key columns where the database should assign unique IDs automatically.
+Under the hood, PostgreSQL creates a SEQUENCE object, sets the column default to nextval(), and adds NOT NULL — all in one step.

 CREATE TABLE table_name (